ory/web/src/pages/blog/argon2-parameters-choice-best-practice.md

 ## Meet the Argon2 Cryptographic Hashing Parameters

-So let me introduce you to the parameters and explain their impact on the hashing operation.
+Let me introduce you to the parameters and explain their impact on the hashing operation.
 This section is based on the [Argon2 specification paper](https://password-hashing.net/argon2-specs.pdf).